tommyxchow/frosty/README.md

 > **Warning**
 >
-> I built this project while learning Flutter, so some of the code may not be optimal.
+> I built Frosty while learning Flutter, so some of the code may not be optimal.
 I'm working on refactoring, documenting, and cleaning up various parts as much as I can.

-## FAQ
+## Frequently Asked Questions (FAQ)

 ### Can I change the quality of the stream?

-On Android, you can change the stream quality by turning off the custom stream overlay in the settings and tapping the gear icon on the bottom right.
+Unfortunately, quality options aren't available through the native player and rely on an "auto" setting.
+There is no official API for getting the live stream URLs, so specific quality options are not possible currently.

-On iOS, sadly quality options aren't available through the native player and rely on an "auto" setting.
-There is no official API for getting the live stream URLs so specific quality options are not possible at this time.
+### Why do some animations and scrolling appear to be janky?

-### Why do certain animations and scrolling appear to be janky?
+Due to the side effects of the Flutter framework, there may be some stutter and jank on the first installation and launch.

-Due to the Flutter framework, there may be some stutter and jank on the first installation and launch.
-After using and moving around the app for a bit the jank will be mitigated through shader warmup/caching and should be minimal on subsequent launches.
-Watching a stream with a relatively fast chat for a couple of minutes should resolve it.
+After using and moving around the app for a bit, the jank will be mitigated through shader warmup/caching and should be minimal on subsequent launches.
+Watching a stream with a fast chat for a few minutes should resolve it.

 ### Why is there a delay between the stream and chat?

-On Android, the delay should be minimal.
-Try refreshing the player if you have a delay.
+On Android, there should be no delay.
+Try refreshing the player if there is a delay.

-On iOS, there seems to be delays up to 15 seconds due to the native player so unfortunately it's out of my control.
+On iOS, there is a delay of around 15 seconds due to the native player, so unfortunately it's out of my control.
 As a workaround, Frosty has a message delay option that lets you set the delay (in seconds) before each message is rendered.

-### Why are some GIFs either slow or very fast?
+### Why are some GIF emotes either slow or very fast?

 This seems to be caused by the Flutter framework itself (see [here](https://github.com/flutter/flutter/issues/24804) and [here](https://github.com/flutter/flutter/issues/29130)).